ericdeansanchez/mural/README.md

 This isn't that.

 **Mural** aims to be a library for wrangling color palettes.
 The goal is to combine a [few](https://webaim.org/resources/contrastchecker/) [great](https://docs.imgix.com/apis/url/color-palette/palette) [ideas](https://github.com/w3c/wcag/issues/695) into a library of code that allows developers to build their own palette wrangling workflows.

+### Goals

+Hey 👋🏼, thanks for stopping by.
+This was really fun and I wish I had more time to work before showing this off.
+I started off thinking about the use case.
+To be honest, I think I have a lot more to learn about this space.

+For example, the initial plan was to build a static analysis library that engineers could use to "put a number" on a question like "is this font over this background readable?"
+I soon found out that [algorithmically gauging perceived contrast ratios is not such an easy thing to do](https://github.com/w3c/wcag/issues/695).
+No worries.

+I had already written a regex to parse some css[0], so I began a little 'color-picker-from-a-color-palette'.
+Then I noticed you've already got a great one (the imgix sandbox).
+Cool!
+But, I still have to keep it going.

+I transitioned to writing the readme, integrating sphinx & tox, and starting some examples/tutorials.
+If I did it again, I don't think I'd use sphinx again.
+The goal was to get a nice `readthedocs` site "for free," by simply writing in-code documentation and using sphinx-autodoc extension.
+It's just one of those things that adds some polish.
+I also licensed this code with what seems to be the most dev-friendly license: MIT.

+In the future, I think I'd try to integrate the features from the sandbox into a packaged cli tool.
+I see the library going in a few different directions:

+- for analysis
+  - the library could offer cli tools to check accessibility guidelines/best-practices
+  - this is the color-palette + lighthouse + webaim scenario
+- for design exploration
+  - I was actually surprised to not find a lot of tools to do the above accessibility checks
+  - I also think **it would be cool to explore** a bit in a local sandbox environment and keep what looks good.
+    - e.g. from something like **`$ mural generate-spec-from <images/>`** you could get back a list of templates.

 ### Quick Start